5 Pumpkin Beers That Are Anything But Basic - Mandatory

 Photo: Bildquelle\ullstein bild (Getty Images)

-It’s that magical time of year when the hashtag #PumpkinEverything (or the slightly more cringeworthy#PumpkinErrythang) starts popping up on Instagram as people flock to their local coffeeshop for seasonally spiked beverages.
+It’s that magical time of year when the hashtag #PumpkinEverything (or the more cringeworthy #PumpkinErrythang) starts popping up on Instagram as people flock to their local coffeeshop for seasonally spiked beverages.
 But coffee isn’t the only brew that benefits from hearty hints of cinnamon, nutmeg, and clove.
 Pumpkin beers also incorporate those autumnal flavors perfectly.

 New Brews: Everything You Need To Know About Bourbon County’s 2018 Releases